Family Weekend

 Heggblade Center

 Don’t miss this fun and informal meet and greet with donuts and coffee.
-Stop by to meet the Dean of Students staff and student leaders and learn more about the important role they play in the day-to-day lives of CMCers.
+Stop by to meet the Dean of Students staff and student leaders and learn more about the important roles they play in the day-to-day lives of CMCers.

-9:30 to
+9:30 to 10:30 a.m.Faculty In Action

 Pickford Auditorium, Bauer Center